-We house professional baby scales so you can check the weight of your beautiful baby or even measure baby’s intake if you’re concerned about weight gain.
-Call us to insure we have one available for in-store use.
-Our scales are also easily rentable to use comfortably in your own home.
+We house professional baby scales so you can check the weight of your beautiful baby or even measure baby’s intake, if you’re concerned about weight gain.
+Contact us to rent a scale to comfortably use in your own home.
 We want the scale to be a beneficial tool to help you overcome hurdles so please discuss any weight concerns with your doctor or schedule a lactation consultation with one of our IBCLC board-certified consultant.

 We want the scale to be a beneficial tool to help you overcome hurdles.
 Please discuss any weight concerns with your doctor or speak to our on-staff IBCLC board-certified consultant.